cockroachdb/docs/v2.2/architecture/replication-layer.md

 #### Leaseholder Rebalancing

-Because CockroachDB serves reads from a range's leaseholder, it benefits your cluster's performance to rebalance (i.e. move) the lease to the replica that is closest to the client making the most requests for the range.
+Because CockroachDB serves reads from a range's leaseholder, it benefits your cluster's performance if the replica closest to the primary geographic source of traffic holds the lease.
+However, as traffic to your cluster shifts throughout the course of the day, you might want to dynamically shift which nodes hold leases.

-To do this, the current leaseholder keeps track of how many requests it receives from each locality as an exponentially weighted moving average, i.e., the more requests that come from a specific locality, the greater the value is, and will transfer the lease if doing so will reduce latency.
+To attempt to choose an optimal node as the range's leaseholder, the current leaseholder keeps track of how many requests it receives from each locality as an exponentially weighted moving average, i.e., the more requests that come from a specific locality, the greater the value is, and will transfer the lease if doing so will reduce latency.

 Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should rebalance where the ranges replicas are or transfer the lease to another existing replica by considering 3 primary inputs: